-It is an error (and heresy) to deny one or the other as being essentially human, and it is to disregard the full revelation of Jesus in the incarnation to deny the unity of the two.
+It is an error (and a heresy!) to deny one or the other as being essentially human, and it is to disregard the full revelation of Jesus in the Incarnation to deny the unity of the two.

-Natural means to follow the natural order that God has created the world with.
-You can expect that certain actions will lead to certain reactions.
-Unhealthy actions lead to unhealthy reactions, and healthy actions lead to healthy reactions.
+Natural means to follow the natural order with which God has created the world.
+For instance, you can expect that certain actions will lead to certain reactions; unhealthy actions lead to unhealthy reactions and healthy actions lead to healthy reactions.
 These can be on the level of the body or the spirit.
-There are natural spiritual consequences of both good and bad actions.
-There are natural bodily consequences of both good and bad actions.
+In other words, there are natural spiritual consequences of both good and bad actions, just as there are natural bodily consequences of both good and bad actions.

-The healing power of Reiki is attributed to supernatural means, but its practitioners call upon the “energy of the universe” to heal instead of the Holy Spirit.
+The healing power of Reiki is attributed to supernatural means, but its' practitioners call upon the “energy of the universe” to heal instead of the Holy Spirit.
 We have good reason to stay far away from any healing that calls on supernatural healing that is not clearly and specifically attributed to God.
 Healing attributed to God is unpredictable, uncontrollable, and requiring of our trust and abandonment.
 Reiki does not claim those things.

 When I teach Catholic Mindfulness, however, I am teaching first a protocol that has been observed, tested, and predicted on a natural level.
 Mindfulness has been shown to naturally reduce many symptoms of different disorders, including anxiety and depression.
-This is basic healing on the natural and scientific level.
-There is nothing supernatural about it.
+This is basic healing on the natural and scientific level; there is nothing supernatural about it.

 Part of the teaching of the Church on the supernatural work of God is that “grace builds on nature.”
-This means that there is a totally gratuitous reality to God’s grace, but by his own desire, he uses what we give him.
-His efforts meet our efforts where they are, as ineffective as they would be without his aid, and makes them fruitful.
+This means that there is a totally gratuitous reality to God’s grace, but by His own desire, He uses what we give Him.
+His efforts meet our efforts where they are - as ineffective as they would be without His aid - and makes them fruitful.

-In some circles, there can develop a sense of passive resignation to the grace of God, as if it’s all up to him and there’s nothing for us to do.
-I see this in many people who go through self-diagnosed “dark nights,” which are assumed to be based on the action of God, when in reality they are not putting into place basic routines and behaviors that keep us spiritually, psychologically, and physically healthy.
+In some circles, there can develop a sense of passive resignation to the grace of God, as if it’s all up to Him and there’s nothing for us to do.
+I see this in many people who go through self-diagnosed “dark nights” which are assumed to be based on the action of God, when in reality they are not putting into place basic routines and behaviors that keep us spiritually, psychologically, and physically healthy.

 There are people who likewise may doubt the importance of doing something like mindfulness to work on the ways our minds work, to take care of natural things on our end so that God can do the work on His end.
 These misunderstandings are easy to fall into without a proper sense of who we are.

-There is a spiritual dictum that states, “work as if everything depends on you, pray as if everything depends on God.”
+There is a spiritual dictum that states “Work as if everything depends on you, pray as if everything depends on God.”
 This sums up pretty well the distinction between the different parts of who we are and how we are to become our best selves.